 Colleen Bridger – Interim Assistant City Manager, City of San Antonio

 As Interim Assistant City Manager for the City of San Antonio, Colleen Bridger, MPH, PhD. has oversight of the Metropolitan Health District, Parks and Recreation, Office of Equity and Department of Human Services.
-Previously, she was named director of the San Antonio Metropolitan Health District in March 2017, where she was responsible for implementing policies and programs aimed at improving the health of the population in San Antonio and Bexar County.
+Previously, she was director of the San Antonio Metropolitan Health District, where she was responsible for implementing policies and programs aimed at improving the health of the population in San Antonio and Bexar County.
 Prior to joining Metro Health, Dr. Bridger was director of the Stokes County (1997-2002), Gaston County (2002 – 2010) and Orange County (2011 – 2017) Health Departments in North Carolina.
 As Health Director, she tackled tough issues like poverty, transportation and access to care and exceeded community goals for reductions in teen pregnancy and infant mortality rates.
 Under her leadership, the Health Departments won numerous awards including multiple Ralph Ketner awards for Innovation in Government, and multiple GlaxoSmithKline Child Health Recognition awards.
-Prior to becoming a local health director she worked as a social worker for Spanish-only speaking pregnant women and as a health systems researcher for the state of North Carolina and international development organizations.
 A nationally recognized speaker, trainer and innovations expert, Dr. Bridger has over 20 years of experience in community development and improvement.

 Lynda Frost – Founder, Lynfro Consulting